 Hermes

-Why Engram + Hermes
+Why Waystone + Hermes

 Hermes has a clean MemoryProvider interface and leaves memory implementation up to you.
 Most implementations fall back to flat files or simple vector stores.
-Engram gives Hermes a structured knowledge graph with semantic retrieval, temporal decay, and automatic fact retirement:
+Waystone gives Hermes a structured knowledge graph with semantic retrieval, temporal decay, and automatic fact retirement:

 • Context injected before every LLM callprefetch() runs a BFS retrieval against your project graph and surfaces the most relevant facts in under a second